spamneggs/demo_lab00/README.md

 # demo_lab00
-this is creeation of the demo repo
+this is creation of the demo repo